rackerlabs/support-how-to/content/how-to/cloud-servers/investigate-compromised-servers/index.md

 In this example, the output from the `/root/.bash_history` command reveals that the attacker performed the following actions on the server:

-* Downloaded malicious tools to serve up via Apache in `/var/www/html/*`.
+* Downloaded malicious tools to serve up through Apache&reg; in **/var/www/html/\***.
-* Installed Internet Relay Chat (IRC) tools and other tools in `/var/tmp/.ICE-unix`.
+* Installed Internet Relay Chat (IRC) tools and other tools in **/var/tmp/.ICE-unix**.
-* Modified root's crontab to re-download the malicious tools if someone removes them from the server (`* * * * * /var/tmp/.ICE-unix/update >/dev/null 2>&1`).
+* Modified the root crontab to re-download the malicious tools if someone removes them from the server (`* * * * * /var/tmp/.ICE-unix/update >/dev/null 2>&1`).

 ### Check for basic web hacks

-Up to this point we have determined that the attack is probably a simple web hack that you can easily clean without formatting the server.
+Up to this point, we have determined that the attack is probably a simple web hack that you can easily clean without formatting the server.

 However, in this example, we know that the attacker gained root privileges.
-They also might have exploited phpMyAdmin.
+They also might have exploited `phpMyAdmin`.
 After the backdoor PHP Shell loaded, the attacker was able to perform a local root exploit to escalate their privileges.

 1. Run the following commands to find hidden files and directories in the